 When an Indian recipe calls for red chili powder, it is referring to red chilis native to India.
 They provide the same heat level as cayenne pepper here in the U.S.

-It is mostly found in North Indian cuisine and a main ingredient in chaat masala, a finishing spice used in a lot of Indian street food.
+It is mostly found in North Indian cuisine and a key ingredient in chaat masala, a finishing spice used in a lot of Indian street food.

 Dried Ginger (Saunth) - Dried or ground ginger is an off-white, somewhat ivory powder made from dried ginger root.
 It has a strong, pungent aroma and slightly spicy flavor similar to fresh ginger.